A01707310/PrincipiosDeCpp/Data Structures.md

 };
 ```
 ### Strings
+Before using strings we need to be sure to have their library included at the top of our file.
+`#include <strings>`
+Once included, we follow the next syntax:
+`
+std::string name; //When Defining
+std::string name="This is a string; //When initializing during definition";
+`

 ### Variables and constants
 Both are **containers** (literally, spaces in memory) **for an specified data type**, and they share some **similarities**: